-Vitalzym CARDIO is a unique enzyme formula designed specifically to support cardiovascular health by supplying enzymes that may cleanse the blood of excess fibrin and arterial plaque.* It also lowers C-Reactive Protein levels, which is the cause of vascular inflammation.*
+Vitalzym Cardiois a unique enzyme formula designed specifically to support cardiovascular health by supplying enzymes that may cleanse the blood of excess fibrin and arterial plaque.* It also lowers C-Reactive Protein levels, which affect the vascular inflammation response.*

-Minami MorEPA PLATINUM is an ultra premium Omega-3 supplement utilizing supercritical CO2 extraction technology that delivers an unprecedented 1,100mg of Omega-3 nutrition and 75% Daily Value of Vitamin D in a convenient, once daily serving.
-Minami PLATINUM offers a clean, orange flavor with no fishy aftertaste.
-This product is designed for adults who want an ultra-premium, convenient, once daily fish oil with the highest available Omega-3 concentration and added vitamin D3.
+Minami MorEPA PLATINUM is an ultra premium Omega-3 supplement utilizing supercritical CO2 extraction technology that delivers an unprecedented 1,100mg of Omega-3 nutrition and 250% Daily Value of Vitamin D in a convenient, once daily serving.

 A good quality multivitamin like Life Essence Multiple provides essential vitamins and minerals along with antioxidants, amino acids, and countless other co-nutrients necessary to keep your body strong and your heart whistling a happy tune.

-Environmental toxins have a tremendous impact on cardiovascular health.
-Using a simple herbal spring cleanse like PuraCell Systemic Cleansing System can help support the natural release of stored toxins that collect over the winter months.* Combined with delicious organic foods and some sweating, your heart will surely be grateful.
+Using a simple herbal spring cleanse like PuraCell Systemic Cleansing System can help support the natural release of stored toxins that collect over time.*

 Estrogens play a complex role in non-reproductive tissues including the brain and cardiovascular system.
 The risk of stroke and heart disease is increased dramatically when a person is estrogen dominant.
 Water logging of the cells and an increase in intercellular sodium, which predispose a person to high blood pressure or hypertension, frequently occur with estrogen dominance.
 Balance is key.